 Management reviews its capital management approach on an on-going basis and believes that this approach, given the small size of the Company, is reasonable.
-The Company is not subject to externally imposed capital requirements and there were no significant changes in its approach to capital management during the period ended June 30, 2021.
+The Company is not subject to externally imposed capital requirements and there were no significant changes in its approach to capital management during the three months ended June 30, 2022.